 In the literature, you will find reference to five, seven, or more chakras located in the human body.
 These are mystical circles and are areas of greater psychic nerve ganglia than elsewhere in the body.
 The most prevalent theory is that seven chakras connect to a psychic channel in the backbone, with the first chakra being located at the base of the torso and the seventh at the crown of the head.

 The name given to the first chakra in the literature is Muladhara, and the Sanskrit-English Dictionary says it is a mystical circle situated above the generative organs, at the navel.
-Mula means a foundation or the first and dhara means holding or supporting, and according to the Sacred Text, a foundational practice is holding the breath within the navel.
+Mula means a foundation or the first and dhara means holding or supporting, and according to the text, a foundational practice is holding the breath within the navel.
 In the literature, you will find that the location and number of chakras vary, how they look, what they do and so on.
-There are many books on the subject with many differences of opinion.
+There are many books on the subject with many different opinions.
 It is a difficult subject to come to grips with because they are not physical structures, but psychic and not seen with the physical eyes.

 The human body is called a nonentity, a person is a mover, a goer, a descendant, and the ego is the entity that inhabits the body.
 Interestingly, the ego, the “I” is also a nonentity, but is deluded into thinking it is an entity and a master of the body.
 We say the body is ours, we claim it for our self, a most precious possession, yet we have very little control over it.
 If we were the master of the body we would never be sick and would always experience happiness, but the body is non-self.
 In the translations of Wilson and Griffith, the body is a chariot and it is like that.
 If you plan to walk from point A to point B, the chariot will take you there.
 During the trip, you will find that you have lots of free time to look about and think about the three times of past, present or future.

-The body is non-self but a precious possession, and food, water, and a breath from heaven are necessities for sustaining it.
-The breath is God upon the earth for the moment it stops life ends.
+The body is non-self but a precious possession, and food, water, and a breath from heaven are necessary to maintain it.
+The breath is god upon the earth as the moment it stops life ends.
 For the most part, breathing happens, and God says a breath will always be there for you as long as you return a breath to complete the circle.
 The air around us is called “that which is alive” and the teaching is fullness of breath for fullness of life.

 Such is the beginning of the lesson.